MarinaNesnova/Repository_1/README.md

 <h2>Hi there <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/> </h2>

 Welcome to my page!
 My name is Marina, I’m a beginner QA Specialist from Moscow, Russia currently living in Hanoi, Vietnam.
-I’m open to work including internship and temporary projects on this career transition stage.
+I’m open to work as a Manual QA Engineer including internship and temporary projects on this career transition stage.

-In this repository you can find some of my projects completed during my learning in SkyPro IT university and practice.

 To get a detailed description of my full work experience and education please find me on [LinkedIn](https://www.linkedin.com/in/marina-nesnova-2a8a9611a/)